ToshihiroIguchi/qatsp/README.md

 ## qatsp packages
-Quantum annealing for traveling salesman problem.
+Quantum annealing for traveling salesman problem executed in R language.

 ### Description
 The Traveling Salesman Problem (TSP) is a combination of a set of cities and a distance between each two cities to find the one with the smallest total distance traveled by a tour traveling around all cities just once and returning to the departure place It is an optimization problem.